d4l-data4life/covapp/docs/CUSTOMIZATION.md

 ### Existing placeholders

 The following keys in the application have placeholder content because their original content applies only to the original use case at the Charité-Unversitätsmedizin Berlin.
-You have to provide you own content and translations:
+You have to provide your own content and translations:
 - data_privacy_content
 - disclaimer_paragraph_1
 - faq_content